Wuthering Heights: Gothic novel

-Horace Walpole's The Castle of Otranto (1764) is usually considered the first gothic novel.
+Horace Walpole's The Castle of Otranto (1764) is usually considered the first Gothic novel.
 Walpole's declared aim was to combine elements of the medieval romance, which he deemed too fanciful, and the modern novel, which he considered to be too confined to strict realism.
+Characteristically, 18th century gothic fiction in English placed their narrations in continental Europe, and set them firmly in the past.

 More recently Ellen Moers, in Literary Women, developed a feminist theory that connects female writers such as Emily Brontë with gothic fiction.
 Catherine Earnshaw has been identified by some critics as a type of gothic demon because she "shape-shifts" in order to marry Edgar Linton, assuming a domesticity that is contrary to her true nature.
 It has also been suggested that Catherine's relationship with Heathcliff conforms to the "dynamics of the Gothic romance, in that the woman falls prey to the more or less demonic instincts of her lover, suffers from the violence of his feelings, and at the end is entangled by his thwarted passion".
 See also the discussion of the daemonic below, under "Religion".

 At one point in the novel Heathcliff is thought a vampire.
-It has been suggested that both he and Catherine are in fact meant to be seen as vampire-like personalities.
+It has been suggested that both he and Catherine are, in fact, meant to be seen as vampire-like personalities.

-Brontë is credited by Syndy McMillen Conger for liberating traditional gothic plot forms, which had become "overly rigid," and for bringing to the gothic tradition an "aesthetic respectability".
+Syndy McMillen Conger credits Brontë for liberating traditional gothic plot forms, which had become "overly rigid," and for bringing an "aesthetic respectability" to the gothic tradition.
 Conger further notes that Catherine Earnshaw is a departure from traditional gothic heroines, who were usually caught between a "dark seducer" and a "fair lover" in an external conflict, whereas Catherine differs in that she is "not simply placed between two lovers; she feels divided between two lovers."